 This course fulfills the Humanities (Division I A) or Social Sciences (Division II) distribution requirement.
 This course is cross-listed as JDST 220 and RELG 260.

 The study of protest politics and social movements is the study of collective agency.
 Social movements arise when people act together to promote or resist social change.
 Movements represent not only grievances on a particular set of issues, but also frustration with more established political forms of making claims in societies.
 In this course, we will engage with some of the large theoretical debates in the study of social movements, reading both empirical treatments of particular movements and theoretical treatments of key issues.
 The featured case studies will include civil rights, feminism, ecology, the antinuclear movement, the New Right and the alternative globalization movement.
 We will be particularly concerned with the social and political context of protest, focusing on basic questions, such as: under what circumstances do social movements emerge?
 How do dissidents choose political tactics and strategies?
 And, how do movements affect social and political change?

-This course fulfills the DIV II social sciences distribution requirement and U.S. Diversity graduation requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement and U.S. Diversity graduation requirement.
 Offered every year.

 271 Comparative Social Policy